anderspitman/awesome-tunneling/README.md

 # Open source (at least with a reasonably permissive license)
 * [Telebit](https://telebit.cloud/) - Written in JS.
 [Code](https://git.coolaj86.com/coolaj86/telebit.js).
+* [pyjam.as](https://tunnel.pyjam.as/) - No custom client; uses WireGuard directly instead.
+Written in Python.
 * [SSH-J.com](https://bitbucket.org/ValdikSS/dropbear-sshj/) -  Public SSH Jump & Port Forwarding server.
 No software, no registration, just an anonymous SSH server for forwarding.
 Users are encouraged to use it for SSH exposure only, to preserve end-to-end encryption.
 No public ports, only in-SSH connectivity.
 Run `ssh ssh-j.com` and it will display usage information.
 * [frp](https://github.com/fatedier/frp) [![frp github stars badge](https://img.shields.io/github/stars/fatedier/frp?style=flat)](https://github.com/fatedier/frp/stargazers) - Comprehensive open alternative to ngrok.
 Supports UDP, and has a P2P mode.
 I believe it uses a custom TCP protocol for multiplexing, which can either run over a single TCP connection or a connection pool.
 * [ngrok 1.0](https://github.com/inconshreveable/ngrok) [![ngrok 1.0 github stars badge](https://img.shields.io/github/stars/inconshreveable/ngrok?style=flat)](https://github.com/inconshreveable/ngrok/stargazers) - Original version of ngrok.
 No longer developed in favor of the commercial 2.0 version.